Roman Catholic Diocese of Clonfert

-The Diocese of Clonfert (Deoise Chluain Fearta) is a Roman Catholic diocese in the western part of Ireland.
+The Diocese of Clonfert (Deoise Chluain Fearta) is a Latin Church diocese of the Catholic Church in the western part of Ireland.
 It is in the Metropolitan Province of Tuam.

-The Most Reverend Michael Duignan was appointed by the Holy See on 16 July 2019 and ordained bishop on 13 October 2019.
+Michael Duignan was appointed by the Holy See on 16 July 2019 and ordained bishop on 13 October 2019.
+It is Ireland's smallest diocese by population and territory with a declining number of clergy and, in recognition of this, in Feb 2022 the Vatican united the diocese in persona episcopi with Michael Duignan serving simultaneously as Bishop of Clonfert and of Roman Catholic Diocese of Galway, Kilmacduagh and Kilfenora.

 Territory

 The diocese covers almost the whole of East Galway, with one parish (Lusmagh) in County Offaly while the parishes of Taughmaconnell, Creagh and the half-parish of Ballinasloe lie in County Roscommon.
 This was the ancient territory of the kingdom of Uí Maine (Hy-Many), as it existed when the diocese was formed.
 In fact, the bishop of the diocese was sometimes referred to as the Bishop of Hy-Many.
 The major towns in the diocese are Ballinasloe, Loughrea and Portumna.

 The cathedra is currently located at Loughrea but was historically Clonfert Cathedral.

 History

 Early history

 Established in A.D.
 550 as an abbacy, it was promoted to a diocese in 1111.

 The early Irish monastery and school of Clonfert, founded by Saint Brendan, was the dominant ecclesiastical centre in the area and an important centre of learning in the early Irish church.
 Cummian, an important theological writer was from there.
 It was also deeply involved in the eighth century spiritual reform movement of the Céli Dé.

 Saint Brendan's fame as a seafaring missionary contributed to its pre-eminence in later times and led to its choice as an episcopal see in the twelfth century.
 Like most dioceses in Ireland, the present Diocese of Clonfert had its origin in the Synod of Rathbreasail in 1110, reaching its final form at the Synod of Kells in 1152 when it was made a suffragan of the Archdiocese of Tuam.